Antenatal appointments: why they’re important

 - your plans for taking your baby home (if you’re giving birth in a hospital or birth centre)

 - your plans for breastfeeding or formula-feeding your baby and give you information about this choice.

 If your doctor or midwife doesn’t talk about something you want to know, it’s OK for you to ask questions and get information.

 And if you think of any questions in between appointments, it helps to write them down so you can remember to ask your midwife or doctor at your next visit.

 If you’re worried about becoming a parent or there are problems in your relationship, including family violence, it’s a good idea for you to talk about this too.
 In fact, most public hospital antenatal services ask you about family violence during pregnancy.
 This is so you can get support if you need it.

 How many antenatal appointments?

 Your doctor or midwife will give you a plan of appointments at your first pregnancy visit.
 This might change as your pregnancy progresses.

-You might have 1-2 appointments fewer than this if you’ve had a previous pregnancy with no complications.
+You might have around 7-10 appointments if you’ve had a previous pregnancy with no complications.

 Many women have visits every 4-6 weeks until 28 weeks of pregnancy, then visits every 2-3 weeks until 36 weeks of pregnancy.
 After this, you’ll probably have weekly or fortnightly visits until birth.